Are you interested in publishing a book on Amazon and making money with Amazon Kindle publishing?

 It’s always exciting to publish a book, whether you are a first-timer or veteran of in the publishing industry.
-With Amazon Kindle Direct Publishing (KDP), you have the added benefits of not dealing with impersonal book publishers, elusive agents, and “meat grinder” editors who are apt to chew up your manuscript until you no longer recognize it.
+It's never been easier to publish a book and make money selling books and with Amazon Kindle Direct Publishing (KDP), you have the added benefits of not dealing with impersonal book publishers, elusive agents, and “meat grinder” editors who are apt to chew up your manuscript until you no longer recognize it.

 The book publishing industry has become democratized and publishing a book is now available to anyone who has the will and wherewithal to see it through.

 Still, just like the writing and self-editing process, Kindle publishing demands a little effort on your part to fully benefit from its robust platform.
-You are the master, and as such must know and exercise your rights within the Kindle universe.
+As a self-publisher, you are in charge of every aspect of your book, from the writing, editing, formatting, and even marketing; and as such must know and exercise your rights within the Kindle universe.

 You've written your book, added all the key pieces of content and have it properly formatted for upload.